With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 On average, a technical product manager earns $111,140 USD per year.
 This amount can vary between $71,000 USD and $175,000 USD per year.
 In comparison, a traditional product manager earns roughly $96,552 USD per year.

 For a company to thrive in today’s competitive business world, it must gain a loyal customer base by developing products that cater to consumer preferences.
 To do that, business owners need to be familiar with customer needs, and for that they need data.

-Data product management enables companies to collect information regarding customer tastes and market trends and interpret that data to determine changes that can be made in their product design.
+Data PM enables companies to collect information regarding customer tastes and market trends and interpret that data to determine changes that can be made in their product design.